coolBill223/Scheduling-Solar-DeepLearning/readme.md

 Visit: https://127.0.0.1:5000

 ## How to Use:
-1. Drag and drop an Excel file into the upload area
+1. Upload an Excel file into the upload area
 2. Click the "Train" button to start training
 3. After training, click "View Result" to see visualizations and evaluation metrics
+4. Click the estimated result page, and entring all the information to predict, then hit the Submit button to submit the form.

 ## Notes:
 - The Excel file must include a target column, such as Install Time (min)